oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/db_config.md

 ## Using a Wallet/TNS_ADMIN Directory

-For mTLS database connectivity or to specify a TNS alias instead of a full connect string, you can use the contents of a `TNS_ADMIN` directory.
+For mTLS database connectivity or, if you prefer to specify a TNS alias instead of a full connect string, you can use the contents of a `TNS_ADMIN` directory.

 {{% notice style="default" title="Great things come from unzipped files." icon="circle-info" %}}
 If using and ADB-S wallet, unzip the contents into the `TNS_ADMIN` directory.
 The `.zip` file will not be recognized.